Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

 Portability and Wheel kit :

 Small predator generators are more appropriate for situations where you will be moving a lot.
 You can find these models weighing under 50 pounds – much easier to handle.

-When it comes to the larger models, a wheel kit on a predator generator are useful if you intend to transport it a lot.
+When it comes to the larger models, a wheel kit on a predator generator is useful if you intend to transport it a lot.
 Smaller predator generators may be easier to carry, but the larger ones are practically impossible – especially if you’re dealing with anything high than 5,000 watts.
 Having a wheel kit on your predator generator will let you roll the bigger models around.

 Some larger predator generators will come with wheels, while others require you to purchase the wheel kit and frame separately.
 Although the extra cost of the wheel kit can be a bummer, you’ll consider the money well spent after you try to move your predator generator without them.

 Fuel Source :